freeradical13/freeradical13.github.io/index.md

 In response to an increase in blood volume and pressure, the walls of the atria of the heart release the hormone [Atrial Natriuretic Peptide][] (or ANP) which inhibits the release of Renin from the JGA, inhibits reabsorption of salt, and inhibits Aldosterone release.

 When O<sub>2</sub> levels fall, the kidneys secrete a hormone called [Erythropoietin][] (or EPO) that stimulates the creation of more erythrocytes.

+#### Adrenal Glands

+The [Adrenal Glands][] on top of the kidneys.
+The adrenal glands are made of the outer Adrenal Cortex and inner Adrenal Medulla.

+Under stress of physical threat, exercise, or cold exposure, the hypothalamus activates the adrenal medulla via nerve impulses which excrete the hydrophilic hormones [Epinephrine][] (or Adrenaline, or the fight-or-flight response) and [Norepinephrine][] (or Noradrenaline) which are Catecholamines.
+Catecholamines increase the rate of Glycogen breakdown in the liver and skeletal muscles, increase the release of Glucose in the liver, and increase Lipolysis in adipose tissue.
+Catecholamines also increase heart rate and stroke volume and change blood vessel constriction and dilation to direct more blood to the heart, brain, and skeletal muscles, and dilate the bronchioles in the lungs.
+Under certain types of stress

+Under stress of low blood sugar, decreased blood pressure or volume, or shock, the hypothalamus releases a hormone which stimulates the Anterior Pituitary Gland to release Adrenocorticotropic Hormone (or ACTH) which stimulates the adrenal cortex to secrete [Corticosteroids][].
+[Glucocorticoids][] are corticosteroids which promote Glucose synthesis from noncarbohydrate sources and promote skeletal muscle to break down protein into amino acids for conversion into Glucose in the liver.
+[Mineralocorticoids][] are corticosteroids which help maintain salt and water balance.

+#### Thyroid Gland

+The [Thyroid Gland][] is an organ in the neck with two lobes on top of the trachea.
+The thyroid gland produces [Thyroid Hormones][] which help with regulating metabolism, maintaining normal blood pressure, heart rate, and muscle tone, and regulating digestive and reproductive functions.

+When the levels of thyroid hormones drop below a threshold, the hypothalamus releases [Thyrotropin-Releasing Hormone][] (or TRH) which causes the Anterior Pituitary Gland to release [Thyrotropin-Stimulating Hormone][] (or TSH, or Thyrotropin) which stimulates the thyroid gland to secrete Thyroid Hormones.
+Thyroid Hormones are [Triiodothyronine][] (or T<sub>3</sub>) which contains three Iodine atoms and [Thyroxine][] (T<sub>4</sub>) which contains four.

+If Ca<sup>2+</sup> levels increase beyond a threshold, the thyroid gland releases [Calcitonin][] hormone which inhibits bone breakdown and increases Ca<sup>2+</sup> secretion in the kidneys.

+#### Parathyroid Glands

+The [Parathyroid Glands][] are four small structures on the surface of the thyroid.
+If Ca<sup>2+</sup> levels drop below a threshold, the Parathyroid Glands produce [Parathyroid Hormone][] (or PTH) which causes the increase of Ca<sup>2+</sup> in the blood by causing breakdown of bone into Calcium and reabsorption of Calcium in the kidneys.

+#### Sex Hormones

+[Sex Hormones][] contribute to growth, development, reproductive cycles, and sexual behavior.
+Organs called the Testes in males synthesize much more [Androgen Hormones][] than females such as [Testosterone][] which affect male development.
+[Estrogen Hormones][] such as [Estradiol][] and [Progesterone][] are synthesized in much larger amounts in females and affect development and the support and growth of an embryo.

 #### Nutrition